Mitrofan Moskalenko

 Mitrofan Ivanovich Moskalenko (Митрофан Иванович Москаленко; 5 August 1896 – 4 November 1966) was an officer of the Soviet Navy.
 He worked in the navy's coastal defence branch and reached the rank of Colonel General.

 Born in 1896, Moskalenko was called up for service in the Imperial Russian Army in 1915.
 With the outbreak of the Russian Civil War, he sided with the Red forces and after taking special command courses, served in various roles with supply and engineering units.
 This connection with the logistics of war would define his later career.
 He served on the Southern Front during the 1920s, forging a connection with the navy which would also become significant.
 By 1928 he was military commissar of the Dnieper Flotilla, and later assistant commander and head of the political department of the Amur Flotilla.
-He made a foray into education after studying at the enrolled in the Naval Academy, becoming acting head of the Dzerzhinsky Naval Engineering School, and then First Deputy Chief of the Naval Academy.
+He made a foray into education after studying at the Naval Academy, becoming acting head of the Dzerzhinsky Naval Engineering School, and then First Deputy Chief of the Naval Academy.

 After a brief spell in the reserve, Moskalenko became head of the Baltic Fleet's logistics department.
 He served in this role during the Winter War, and after the Axis invasion of the Soviet Union in June 1941.
 Among his significant responsibilities in the early stages of the war was the defence of the Hanko Naval Base and the Soviet evacuation of Tallinn.
 During the siege of Leningrad, Moskalenko was one of those who developed plans to deliver food to the city in December 1941, the first winter of the siege.
 A colonel general of the coastal service by the end of the war, he continued to serve in naval logistics, being appointed Chief of the Soviet Navy's Logistics Department in 1947, and serving as such through various title changes until his retirement in 1956.
 He died in 1966 at the age of 70, having received a number of honours and awards.
 Two ships of the Soviet and Russian Navies have been named after him.